 Upon making the above payments the Isabella East Concessions will be transferred to Subsidiary 2 and ChileCo's ownership interest will decrease to 85%.
-At this time ChileCo will have the option to acquire the remaining 15% interest by granting a Net Smelter Return Royalty ("NSR") of 2% to the local party and in addition have the right to purchase the 2% NSR for a cash payment of US\$ 2,000,000.
+ChileCo has the option to acquire the remaining 15% interest by granting a Net Smelter Return Royalty ("NSR") of 2% to the local party and in addition have the right to purchase the 2% NSR for a cash payment of US\$ 2,000,000.
+Due to poor drilling results the Company has elected not to make the August 31, 2021 US\$100,000 payment.
+Attempts to renegotiate more favourable terms have not yet been complete and the Company may lose its earn-in rights to the Isabella East property on August 31, 2021.

-ChileCo is the owner of 38 exploration mining concessions.
+ChileCo is the 100% owner of 38 exploration mining concessions.